Brick Court Chambers

 • Offshore M

-Ben has been a member of the Bar of the British Virgin Islands since 2021, and a significant proportion of his practice is offshore.
+Ben appears in proceedings in all the major offshore jurisdictions.
+He has been a member of the Bar of the British Virgin Islands since 2021, and a significant proportion of his practice is offshore.
 He has considerable experience, led and unled, in the BVI courts at all levels, including the Commercial Division, the Eastern Caribbean Court of Appeal and the Privy Council.
+He is currently instructed in two matters before the Bermuda courts.
 He is ranked in Legal 500’s Caribbean guide as a leading junior in the English Bar Offshore.
 He is on the Government of the Virgin Islands Legal Services Panel.

 Recently, Ben has appeared unled in: